dheero/OBF.github.io/wiki/Minutes:2012_Nov_ConfCall.md

 New business

 </li>
 1. Election of new Board members.
-Nominated candidates are Chris Fields and Richard Holland.
+Nominated candidate is Chris Fields.
 2. Review and possibly revamping of the procedure for joining and maintaining the OBF membership
 3. Asset transfer to SPI